-- Remember, if you stipulate to the issue, then the arbitrator is limited to that issue along with any issues that are necessary to decide, or necessarily arise from, the stipulated issue.
-E.g., U.S. DHS, U.S. CBP, 64 FLRA 916, 919-20 (2010). - (c) Fully explain your position on any possible remedies
+• Remember, if you stipulate to the issue, then the arbitrator is limited to that issue along with any issues that are necessary to decide, or that necessarily arise from, the stipulated issue.38

+(c) Fully explain your position on any possible remedies

 Similarly, make sure to articulate all potentially appropriate remedies to the arbitrator during the hearing.
 Be clear about what you want and what you disagree with.
 For example, if you believe that a proposed remedy exceeds the arbitrator's authority or is contrary to law, then state this on the record.
 Explain your position clearly and thoroughly.
 Doing so clarifies your position for the arbitrator.
-Additionally, if the arbitrator grants a requested remedy, and you wish to challenge it on exceptions to the Authority, then you will have preserved your ability to do so by first raising your challenge before the arbitrator.
-E.g., AFGE, Local 3937, 64 FLRA 1113, 1114, recons. denied, 65 FLRA 21 (2010).
+Additionally, if the arbitrator grants a requested remedy, and you wish to challenge it on exceptions to the Authority, then you will have preserved your ability to do so by first raising your challenge before the arbitrator.39

-- Remember, fully explain the remedies you seek during the hearing and fully state your position on any remedies proposed by the other party. - (d) Prepare for the arbitration hearing as thoroughly as you can
+• Remember, fully explain the remedies that you seek during the hearing and fully state your position on any remedies proposed by the other party.

+(d) Prepare for the arbitration hearing as thoroughly as you can

-Be ready to: state your position to the arbitrator; provide evidence (oral and documentary), legal analysis, and supporting citations; stipulate when appropriate; make objections as necessary; and speak to the types of remedies you want or do not want.
+Be ready to: state your position to the arbitrator; provide evidence (oral and documentary), legal analysis, and supporting citations; stipulate when appropriate; make objections as necessary; and speak to the types of remedies that you want or do not want.
 Be familiar with the facts of your case and with what your witnesses will say.
 Anticipate what you think the opposing party will argue so you are prepared to address those issues.
 If you anticipate that legal issues will arise during the proceedings, then research those issues, including remedial issues, such as the requirements for backpay under the Back Pay Act.
-Get organized - have a checklist of exhibits you want to enter into evidence and important points you want to make.
-Determine ahead of time the remedies you think are or are not appropriate, and be ready to present your best arguments in support of your position.
+Get organized - have a checklist of exhibits that you want to enter into evidence and important points that you want to make.
+Determine ahead of time the remedies that you think are or are not appropriate, and be ready to present your best arguments in support of your position.
 Being thoroughly prepared helps you present your case in the most organized and convincing manner possible.
 This maximizes your opportunity to achieve a positive result.

-• Remember, the more time you spend preparing for the arbitration hearing beforehand, the better and more convincing a case you will be able to present.
+• Remember, the more time that you spend preparing for the arbitration hearing beforehand, the better and more convincing a case you will be able to present.